monash-emu/AuTuMN/TeX.md

    * Then set Quick Build to the second bulleted option
 4. Open the .tex file needed in Texmaker and run Quick Build
    * Install any packages needed, which Texmaker can be set to do automatically
+   * If you get the error "Could not start the command. pdflatex-synctex=1 -interaction=nonstopmode %.tex", try closing Texmaker and re-opening
 5. When updating references, sync the shared EndNote library (owned by Milinda)
    * Export using "BibTeX Export using EN Label Field"
    * This should ensure that the bib libraries retain the same citations keys,